 Commercial Lease: Setting and Revising Rent

-Verified 12 August 2024 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice
+Verified 27 January 2025 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice

 At the conclusion of the commercial lease, the price of the rent is freely fixed by the parties.
 During the lease, the rent is revised according to various mechanisms.
-The review may take place every 3 years at the request of the owner or automatically by means of a sliding scale clause.
+The review may take place every 3 years at the request of the owner, or automatically by means of a sliding scale clause.
 The revenue clause also allows the rent to be increased on the basis of a percentage of the tenant's turnover.

 The amount initial rent is not regulated.
 He is fixed freely by the parties to the contract.
 The owner (called lessor) is not bound by the rent of the previous tenant or by reference rents.